-HCPC registered, BAOT member, CYPF member, Sensory Integration Practitioner
+HCPC registered, BAOT and RCOT member, CYPF member, Sensory Integration Practitioner

 After a career in holistic therapies, Dana qualified as an Occupational Therapist in 2009 and worked in a rotational post for the NHS for two years.
 This involved working in the community, neurology, general surgery and mental health.